Positive SEO Example Campaign to Take Part in

 How positive SEO works

 How does it work?
 You link out to your “competitor” in case s/he already has linked to you.
-Don’t mix it up with a simple link exchange though.

-Ideally you need a post or article that links to you and ranks or almost ranks in Google for some traffic generating keyphrase/s.
+Ideally you need a post or article that links to you and ranks already.

-The [image seo] thing happened by chance.
-I didn’t plan it.
 I just instinctively linked out to Ann Smarty like I do numerous time to all kinds of valuable resources.

 It was just from checking my referrer stats that I’ve noticed the steady trickle of visitors to my site.
-Over the years it has been more than a thousands people.
-Moreover

-these visitors are very targeted and trust me already to some extent.
 I’ve been recommended by another expert so I must be great as well the thinking goes.

-Now I want to replicate that on a larger scale.
-I have selected five blog postings from some of my so called competitors or in SEO 2.0 lingo, my online buddies.
-These blog postings are
+I have selected five blog postings from some of my so called “competitors” in SEO 1.0 lingo.

 1. valuable content